meyerzinn/meyerzinn.tech/content/posts/2023/03/05/rust-operating-system-2.md

 ## 0️⃣ Clearing the BSS

-Before we can use any global variables from Rust, we need to zero the `bss` segment.
+Before we can use any global variables from Rust, we need to set every byte in the `bss` segment to `0`.
 But where is the BSS?
 Our linker script already defines two symbols, `_bss_start` and `_bss_end`!
 We can do this in Rust, but it’s pretty straightforward to implement in assembly in our `_start` function so we’ll do it there.

 <details>
-<summary>EXERCISE: write a function in assembly to clear the BSS.
+<summary>EXERCISE: write code in assembly to clear the BSS.
 (Click for answer.)</summary>

-Your function will take arguments as `a0` and `a1`, but we can use

 ```rust
 // src/main.rs